testate vs intestate testate vs intestate

 Definition and Consequences

 In intestate succession, legal frameworks provide directives for asset division.
 Typically, surviving spouses, children, and close relatives receive portions of the estate.
-This process often disregards the deceased’s personal desires, possibly leading to conflicts among potential heirs.
+This process often disregards the deceased’s desires, possibly leading to conflicts among potential heirs.
 Without a will, there’s no opportunity for customized inheritance planning.

 Legal Process and Heirship